-"Pala" is the Polynesian (Hawai’ian word) for "print" or "stamp".
+"Pala" is the Hawaiian word for "print" or "stamp".
 "PalaPala" is this action repeated over and over, a many-layered and multi-patterned process that was used throughout Polynesia in the making and beating of tapa cloth.
-It was the name of my fledgling clothing company established on Maui, Hawai'i in1979 (later Baba Designs) that incorporated silk-screen and hand-painted designs on t-shirts and dresses.
-Ancient Hawaiian tapa patterns inspired my thesis exhibition in Art and Ethnography at the University of Hawai’i, Manoa (1982).
+A double print: both from the carved imprint of the beater on the damp barkcloth, and later the dyed, stamped images.

 PalaPala is also the adaption of the western name "Barbara", into the Hawai’ian language.
 An old friend once opened an exhibit of my work with a riff on this which is delightfully untranslatable from the Czech.

 This section brings together works that visually and metaphorically repeat themselves.
 Printmaking, pattern, waves, water, oceans are all cyclical processes that recycle and rain down in new chemical and physical formations.
 Much of the work on plastic pollution and other land-to-sea environmental issues echo this repetition of our connectness to the element of water, gravity, and the natural world.